// Blog / comparison

 Commands and expected checks

-node .knowledge/tools/install-agent-integrations.js - expected
+node .knowledge/tools/install-agent-integrations.js - what it does

 - Codex, Claude Code, OpenCode, and command integrations are installed or refreshed.